adamlash/usd-import-export-for-dtb/README.md

 We will need to prepare Fabric, and our DTB instance so we can match our files within it.
 Within this repo are three Files

-`modules.csv` -  A table of modules within the ISS.
+   * `modules.csv` -  A table of modules within the ISS.
-`iss.usd` -   A 3D File of the ISS.
+   * `iss.usd` -   A 3D File of the ISS.
-`openusd_msfabric_toolkit.whl` -  A wheel file containing the packages needed for Manipulating USD and Fabric.
+   * `openusd_msfabric_toolkit-0.1.0-py3-none-any.whl` -  A wheel file containing the packages needed for Manipulating USD and Fabric.
-`USDforDTB.ipynb` -  The notebook including relevant code to run this Demo.
+   * `USDforDTB.ipynb` -  The notebook including relevant code to run this Demo.

 ### Fabric Prep